marble999/freshlygenerated/content/posts/Chili-Lobster-With-Texas-Toast.md

 1. More Ways to Try Out Mexican Food

-1. Chef Philip Krim says cooking traditional Mexican dishes is “forever intimidating” because of the amount of research involved in the preparation and slow cooking of the dishes.
-But he says that “the more you understand, the more you’ll be able to create and do.”
-Krim, who has worked at many of Mexico’s top restaurants, from Equinox in Manhattan to the Plateau de Beleza in Acapulco, has created a range of recipes that celebrate Mexican flavors while addressing misconceptions that are often directed at the cuisine.
+1. Chef Philip Krim says cooking traditional Mexican dishes is "forever intimidating" because of the amount of research involved in the preparation and slow cooking of the dishes.
+But he says that "the more you understand, the more you'll be able to create and do."
+Krim, who has worked at many of Mexico's top restaurants, from Equinox in Manhattan to the Plateau de Beleza in Acapulco, has created a range of recipes that celebrate Mexican flavors while addressing misconceptions that are often directed at the cuisine.

 1. Follow the author at Twitter.com/melissacarrol

-1.